 It’s not easy to win an Undergraduate of the Year Award and competition will be fierce.
 The process is demanding and only the truly outstanding and committed will make it to the last ten.
 There are three stages that you’ll have to get through.

-Register online to submit your personal data and answer three special questions posed by E.ON.
+Register online to submit your personal data and answer four special questions posed by E.ON.

-Once you have completed Stage 1 and submitted your application, you will be invited to complete three online tests designed exclusively by our partners SHL, the world’s leading assessment provider.
+Once you have completed Stage 1 and submitted your application, you will be invited to complete three online tests designed exclusively by our partners CEB SHL, the world’s leading assessment provider.
 The online assessment will take you around two hours to complete (although you don’t have to complete it in one visit) and will include a situational judgement test, OPQ test and an inductive reasoning test.
-We will then invite up to 40 candidates to the next stage after the closing date on 4 February 2015.
+We will then invite successful candidates to the next stage after the closing date on 28 January 2016.

-The best-matched students (according to the results of the online tests) make it through to the second stage.
-This will involve an assessment centre on the 10th or 11th March at the Engineering Academy, Ratcliffe, Nottingham.
-The Assessment Centre will be led by E.ON and involve a presentation, interview, role-play activity and case study.
+The best-matched students (according to the results of the online tests) make it through to stage 3.
+This will involve an assessment centre at E.ON’s offices in Nottingham.
+The Assessment Centre will be held on Tuesday 8th March and Wednesday 9th March and will be led by E.ON.
+The assessment centres will involve a presentation, interview, role-play activity and case study.
 E.ON will then decide on a shortlist of ten from the undergraduates who pass the first and second stages.